Patsy Walker: Hellcat

-The Beast feature in Amazing Adventures #13 (July 1972) introduced the concept of Walker as a superhero.
+The Beast feature in Amazing Adventures #13 (July 1972) re-introduced Patsy Walker as a woman who wanted to be a superhero.
 Writer Steve Englehart recalled that Walker's cameo in Fantastic Four Annual #3 had:

 struck my fan's eye by including her in the Marvel Universe. ...
 I thought it would be cool to bring her in as a real character, with things to do.
 Part of my 'training' as a Marvel writer was writing romance stories and Westerns, but Patsy [Walker] was defunct as a comic by the time I got there. ...
 Still, as a fan, I had collected everything Marvel, including Patsy Walker and Patsy and Hedy ... so I knew them as characters.

 Because the Beast feature was dropped from Amazing Adventures just three issues later, the storyline with Patsy Walker was temporarily abandoned.
 Walker was reintroduced in The Avengers #141 (November 1975), having resumed her maiden name of Walker, and accompanied the Avengers on a couple of adventures.
-Shortly thereafter, she adopted the name Hellcat, taking on superheroine Greer Grant Nelson's costume from her discontinued identity as the Cat.
+Shortly thereafter, she adopted the name Hellcat, taking on superheroine Greer Grant Nelson's costume from her discontinued identity as The Cat.
 The name "Hellcat" itself had originally been proposed for Nelson.
 The suit's look was later slightly adapted.